letmeentertainyou/IceBrakes/docs/TESTING_README.txt

+# URGENT
+WHENEVER A BUG IS FOUND, AND FIXED, WRITE A TEST!

+This is a new addition to the methodology.
+Now any bug fixes need to be manually tested so that they will be caught easier in the feature.

+I understand now why bugs are assigned numbers and documented.
+While it is often easy to patch the bugs I discover, I am not really documenting them and that leaves me exposed to doing the exact same work over and over again.

+Bug tests will start with the number 2.

 *** Addendum ***
     Most of the these tools only apply to tests starting in 0 now. test_0000.py to test_0999.py, this gives us 1000 tests following